cybertraining-dsc/fa20-523-314/project/project.md

 **Figure 5:** Average power usage by day of the week

 In Figure 5, the average power usage by the day of the week is plotted[^3].
 It is analyzed that Saturday and Friday has the most usage compared to other days of the week.
+Since day of th week represents values Sunday-Saturday, we can consider it as a categorical feature.
 Similarly, from Figure 6, there is a huge dip in power usage during vacation.
 Other three occasions like covid lockdown, weekend and weekdays have almost same power usage, even though consumption during weekends outweigh.

 ![Figure 6](https://github.com/cybertraining-dsc/fa20-523-314/raw/main/project/images/tod.png)